-Morgan Avery McCoy’s one-woman show scheduled for Feb.
-28 at Thomas Nelson looks back at some of history’s greatest African-American women.
+Morgan Avery McCoy’s one-woman show on Feb.
+28 at Thomas Nelson looked back at some of history’s greatest African-American women.
 Her goal for the performance, held in the Dr. Mary T. Christian Auditorium as part of the College's Black History Month celebration, is to provide an inspiration to pay it forward.

 “I hope that when the audience leaves, they leave full of hope, awareness, and also a passion and a fire to continue the work, and continue to serve people,” said McCoy, an actress, director, producer, editor and writer from Newport News.

 The show is called “Evolution of a Black Girl: From the Slave House to the White House,” and is part of McCoy’s “400 Years of a Black Girl” tour.
 McCoy portrays 12 characters, starting in the 1600s and ending in present day, in the one-hour historical show.